This post may contain affiliate links. Please read our privacy policy.

 Cooking Methods for Leg of Lamb

-There are three good ways to look leg of lamb in the oven.
+There are three good ways to cook leg of lamb in the oven.

 - The first is cooking it low and slow, at a low temperature for a long time.
 This method creates an end result that falls apart in your mouth.

-- The second method is blasting the leg with heat in the beginning, which allows it to develop a crusty exterior, then lowering the heat for the remainder of the cooking time.
+- The second method is blasting the leg with heat in the beginning, which allows it to develop a crusty exterior.
+Then, lower the heat for the remainder of the cooking time.

-- Finally, you can also cook the leg of lamb fast with all high heat.
-This is the fastest method and the most unreliable.
-If you do this, you need to monitor the cooking time very carefully, since the temperature rises quickly at the end, and you can easily go from medium rare to medium well in a matter of minutes.
+- Finally, you can also cook the leg of lamb fast, entirely under high heat.
+This is the quickest method and the most unreliable.
+If you do this, you need to monitor the cooking time very carefully since the temperature rises quickly at the end, and you can easily go from medium-rare to medium-well in a matter of minutes.

 Bring the Meat to Room Temperature Before Cooking